trentnewton/lilleyplace/wp-content/themes/lilleyplace/README.md

 # Lilley Place Wordpress Theme

-This theme is built on [Foundation](http://foundation.zurb.com), check it out the docs while you are there to get a grasp of some of the features that are being used.
+This theme is built on [Foundation](http://foundation.zurb.com), check out the docs while you are there to get a grasp of some of the features that are being used.

 ## Requirements